Dana Point, Calif.

 img

-Mariner's Village with shops and dining, Orange County Marine Institute at the far west end of Dana Point Harbor with a laboratory and display tanks, and a 70-foot research vessel "Sea Explorer", are some of the attractions in Dana Point Harbor, where parking is free.
+Mariner's Village with shops and dining and Orange County Marine Institute at the far west end of Dana Point Harbor with a laboratory and display tanks, are several attractions in Dana Point Harbor, where parking is free.

 There are countless things to see and do, including many exciting festivals and events throughout the year.
 Dana Point lives up to its name and the proclamation that it is a romantic spot, though many beg to differ with Dana's claim that it is the ONLY romantic place!

 Getting there: Dana Point Harbor is a County Park located within the City of Dana Point.
 Dana Point Harbor is located on Capistrano Bay in Dana Point, California.
 To reach the harbor take the 5 Freeway or 405 Freeway to Dana Point and exit at Camino de las Ramblas/Pacific Coast Highway.
-Follow the signs to the harbor. danapointharbor.com, see map
+Follow the signs to the harbor. danapointharbor.com

 Subscribe to our newsletter!